prabh8331/Data-Engineering-with-Azure/Module13a-AWS/Class3/readme.md

 even when we setup the hive , we need to setup some metadatastore in athena we are using data catalog

+now if we are using partiioned run:

+MSCK REPAIR TABLE sales_tb_partitioned; this command will add the partioned